 Baltic Circle saw the light of day in 1996 as a Baltic-Nordic network of theatre makers, aiming to promote European cultural exchange in the region.
 The initiative was created by the directors of Q-teatteri at the time, Jukka Hyde Hytti and Erik Söderblom.
 The story goes that the two men from the Helsinki theatre house packed their backpacks and took off on a trip around the Baltic countries, literally knocking on the doors of local theatres and asking what they are up to.
 Since the beginning, Baltic Circle has wrapped an international theatre festival, artist exchange, drama translations, international co-productions, and European level cultural collaborations in one package.

 Baltic Circle festivals have been organised in Helsinki since 2000, and annually since 2007.
-The 2015 edition is the twelfth.
+The 2017 edition is the fourteenth.
 The mission of the yearly festival has shaped up to be to showcase the newest tendencies of contemporary theatre, and to offer a meeting place for theatre professionals and the general public.
 Baltic Circle lives in constant dialogue with its surroundings.
 Understanding and supporting change and new phenomena belong tightly to the festival.
 The festival has secured its position in the Finnish theatre and festival circuit, and nowadays it is common to speak primarily of the Baltic Circle festival, and its surrounding activities.

 Baltic Circle has been created by a group of Finnish theatre professionals, with a shared interest in artistically ambitious contemporary theatre, and therefore in an ambitious contemporary theatre festival.
 The 2018 festival employs two people throughout the year and four more part-time.
 Q-teatteri remains the festival’s main organiser to this day.